-Figure 2.2.7 Flowchart of the Workflow for the Project

 2.3 FUNDAMENTAL ENGINEERING ANALYSIS

 Proper research and analysis on the components have been done prior to designing the working mechanism.
-Furthermore, comparison between alternative microcontrollers, fabrication materials and speech recognition systems have been made prior to selecting the final components.
+Comparison between alternative microcontrollers, fabrication materials and speech recognition systems have been made prior to selecting the final components.

 ALTERNATIVE DESIGN CONCEPTS